binaryage/totalfinder-web/automation-permissions.md

 Or TotalFinder was never given this permission in the first place.
 Anyway, please consider enabling it and then hit `Continue` on the "Automation Permissions" prompt.

-### Don't see it?
+### Don't see it under Automation?

 Ah, too bad.
-You might be experiencing a bug which causes this permission to be silently not offered in UI.
+You might be experiencing a bug which causes this permission to be missing in the UI.

 Please [continue with this article](/injection-troubles).